Even think about how often you use gestures when you speak?

 If you’re generally happy with something or want to let someone know that you agree with them, in the U.S., we simply give a “thumbs up.”
 This is done by making a fist and pointing the thumb upward.
 But when you make this sign in Germany, people will just think that you’re counting.

-If you’ve seen the movie “Inglorious Basterds,” you’ll probably already be aware of this.
+If you’ve seen the movie “Inglourious Basterds,” you’ll probably already be aware of this.

-In one particular scene, a spy who’s posing as a German soldier in a bar gives himself away by holding up his three middle fingers when asking for three glasses—in Germany, they would show the number three by holding up their index and middle fingers alongside their thumb.
+In one particular scene, a spy who’s posing as a German soldier in a bar gives himself away by holding up his three middle fingers when asking for three glasses.
+A German would have shown the number three by holding up their index and middle fingers alongside their thumb.
 (This is also an example of how important it is to understand the nuances of gestures and body language!)